hogwarts-college/cake-logs-webapp/README.md

 bin/cake server -p 8765
 ```

-Then visit `http://localhost:8765` to see the welcome page.
+Then you will be able to visit `http://localhost:8765` and see the welcome page.

 ## Update

 Since this skeleton is a starting point for your application and various files
 would have been modified as per your needs, there isn't a way to provide
-automated upgrades, so you have to do any updates manually.
+automated updates, so you must to perform any updates manually.

 ## Configuration